thomaspepio/rest-fizzbuzz/README.md

 By default, typing `make` at the root of the project should run all the necessary steps for a `make run` to succeed.

 #### Layout
-- _domain_ : business logic in the form of pure functions (no side effects performed)
+- _domain_ : business logic (the concrete fizzbuzz algorithm) in the form of pure functions (no side effects performed)
+- _service_ : implementation of the fizzbuzz service, with specific input and ouput types
+- _endopint_ : HTTP API layer, matches HTTP semantics with the service layer
+- _constant_ : constants used across various packages

 ### Next steps
 - Cache : it is not necessary to compute each fizzbuzz request from scratch each time.
 We should implement an incremental cache.